Barksdale AFB Drone Activity (March 2026)

 What this drop contains

 This packet contains primary materials released by the originating agency or compiled in the source file.
-Items are preserved in their released form, including redactions where applicable.
+Agency releases may be separated into individual incident or document files for easier access and citation.
+Page order and document content are otherwise preserved as received, apart from privacy redactions.
+Any omissions present in the agency-produced records are noted where applicable.

 Barksdale AFB Public Affairs Statement (2026-04-22)